-For compiling array references with affine subscripts, some researchers pay their attention on the array reference enclosed within a two-nested loop to find a better result [3, 4, 7].
-Based on FSM approach [2], Kennedy et al. proposed another approach to solving the compilation of array references with affine subscripts within a two-nested loop [3, 4].
+For compiling array references with affine subscripts, some researchers pay their attention on the array reference enclosed within a two-nested loop to find a better result [11, 12, 18].
+Based on FSM (Finite State Machine) approach [4], Kennedy et al. proposed another approach to solving the compilation of array references with affine subscripts within a two-nested loop [11, 12].
 They proposed an O(Pk) algorithm to find the local starting element on a processor, where P is the number of processors and k is the distribution block size.
 For the global starting element, they found that the repetitive iterations for the outer loop are Pk iterations.
 Hence, the total complexity to generate the local memory access sequence for an array reference with affine subscript within a two-nested loop is $O(P^2k^2)$.
-On the other hand, Ramanujam et al. proposed an improved work to find the local starting elements on each processor [7].
+On the other hand, Ramanujam et al. proposed an improved work to find the local starting elements on each processor [18].
 Since a traverse step is incurred, the complexity of their proposed algorithm is O(k).
-Thus the total complexity of Ramanujam's algorithm is turned out to be $O(Pk^2)$.
+Thus the total complexity of Ramanujam's algorithm turned out to be $O(Pk^2)$.

 In this paper, we propose a new and more efficient algorithm to find the local starting element.
 A preprocessing step is required before we compute the starting elements.
 The complexity of the preprocessing step is $O(k + s_2)$, where s_2 is the access stride for the inner loop.
-After preprocessing step is done, the time complexity to generate each starting element on a processor just needs O(1).
-In addition, we also find that the outer loop repetitive iterations are $Pk/\gcd(Pk, s_1)$ iterations, where s_1 is the access stride for the outer loop.
-Therefore, the total complexity of our proposed approach is $O(Pk + s_2)$.
-Strictly speaking, our proposed approach is better than the existing methods when
+After the preprocessing step is done, the time complexity to generate each starting element on a processor just needs O(1).
+In addition, we also find that the outer loop repetitive iterations are $Pk/gcd(Pk, s_1)$ iterations, where s_1 is the access stride for the outer loop.
+Therefore, the total complexity of our proposed approach is $O(Pk/gcd(Pk, s_1) + k + s_2)$, which is asymptotical to $O(Pk + s_2)$.
+Strictly, our proposed approach is better than the existing methods when $s_2 < Pk^2$.
+In general, the inner loop access stride s_2 is much smaller than the value of Pk.
+Hence, the term s_2 can be omitted.
+Thus, we may say that the proposed algorithm is an O(Pk) algorithm.
+As a result, the proposed approach is more efficient than the existing methods.
+The approach can find the starting element, if any; otherwise, the approach can also report that there exists no starting element for that iteration on that processor.
+The technique proposed in this paper can be applied in compiler design for generating executable SPMD code.